Sanal Kumar Sasidharan: Personal life

 Sanal Kumar Sasidharan was born in Perumkadavila village, Thiruvananthapuram district, Kerala on 8 April 1977.
-He graduated in Zoology from VTM NSS College Dhanuvachapuram, Trivandrum and law, then started his job as a lawyer.
+He graduated in Zoology from VTM NSS College Dhanuvachapuram, Thiruvananthapuram and law, then started his job as a lawyer.
 He was associated with Akhil Bharatiya Vidyarthi Parishad (ABVP), a student organization associated with the Bharatiya Janata Party, and was the unit secretary of the ABVP during his days at the Law College.
 He later left ABVP over political differences, and became a critic of the BJP-controlled Central government.
 In 2001, he formed a film society, Kazhcha Chalachithra Vedi with his colleagues, for making independent movies through crowd funding.
 He has started his film making journey by directing three short films and one feature film through crowdfunding.
 Later on, he directed six more critically acclaimed feature films and a documentary.
 He was awarded the Best Director in the Kerala State Film Awards 2014.
 He was awarded the Tiger Award in the International Film Festival Rotterdam for his film Sexy Durga.

 Film career

-His film career started in 2000 as an Art Assistant in the Malayalam film Mankolangal.
-After that he made his first short movie Wonder world in 2001.
-The cinematography was by Sunny Joseph and editing by Beena Paul.
-The short fiction was produced by Kazhcha Chalachithra Vedi by way of crowd funding.
-There was a long gap after his first short movie.
+His film career started in 2000 as an art assistant in the Malayalam film Mankolangal.
+In 2001, he made his first short film Wonder World, with cinematography by Sunny Joseph, editing by Beena Paul and production by Kazhcha Chalachithra Vedi through crowd funding.
 In 2008 he directed Parole produced by a group of friends from Malayalam blog community.
 His third short film Frog, won a Kerala State Television Award for best short film in 2008.
 In 2014 Kazhcha Chalachithra Vedi produced his first feature-length movie Oraalppokkam for which he had been awarded the Best Director.
 The film has got fipresci and Network for the Promotion of Asian Cinema awards for the best Malayalam film in the International Film Festival of Kerala 2014.
 He has also bagged the Kerala State Film Award for Best Director in 2014.
-His second movie Ozhivudivasathe Kali (An Off-Day Game), which was completed in 2015 has been officially selected to International Film Festival of Kerala and Mumbai Film Festival.
-It has also bagged the Kerala State Film Awards for best film in 2015.
+His second movie Ozhivudivasathe Kali (An Off-Day Game), which was completed in 2015 was officially selected for the International Film Festival of Kerala and Mumbai Film Festival.
+It was also awarded the Kerala State Film Awards, best film in 2015.
 The film was in the Film Basar Recommends in the Film Basar in Goa.